Applies to: Catalog API

 A CatalogItem

 doesn't have a price or SKU.
-Rather, it contains one or more variations that have prices and SKUs.
-In other words, catalog items represent products you can sell and item variations represent specific product items you can charge.
-Examples are shown in the following table.
+Instead, it contains one or more variations that have prices and SKUs.
+Catalog items represent products you can sell, while item variations represent those product items but with specifics such as physical attributes, price, and SKU.
+Item examples are shown in the following table.

 Seller offering | Catalog item |